ankitbioinfo/NiCo_Documentation/docs/tutorial2.rst

     celltype_niche_interaction_cutoff=0.08

-In some computing machine pygraphviz is not able to load the neato package automatically.
-In such case please define the location of the neato package.
+In some computing environments pygraphviz is not able to load the neato package automatically.
+In such cases, please define the location of the neato package.
 If you install pygraphviz through conda ``conda install -c conda-forge pygraphviz`` then most likely it should work.